max-barthel/bendbionics/RULES.md

 # Rules

+This file is a direct copy from the cursor documentation about rules from 24.09.2025

 Rules provide system-level instructions to Agent and Inline Edit.
 They are persistent context, preferences, or workflows for your projects.

 Cursor supports four types of rules: